Beware of scams

 Cost of Living Payments

 Households on means tested benefits, including Universal Credit, Pension Credit and Tax Credits, will receive further Cost of Living Payments from the Department for Work and Pensions.
 Payments will be made automatically in spring 2023 (£301), autumn 2023 (£300) and spring 2024 (£299).

 Disability Cost of Living Payment

-From 20th September, 6 million people who are paid certain disability benefits received an automatic one-off £150 payment.
+Residents in receipt of certain disability benefits will receive an automatic one-off £150 payment in summer 2023.
 The payment helps disabled people with the rising cost of living acknowledging the higher disability-related costs they often face, such as care and mobility needs.
 This payment is in addition to other Cost of Living Payments.

 Pensioner Cost of Living Payment